Take a city park district, for instance.

 - Limit access to your backups to your server or a limited number of workstations.
 Create a VLAN, put it on a different switch and port on your server or use USB to connect it to your server.
 The idea is that you don’t want an infected workstation to have direct access to your backups.
 Make your workstation back up to the server and have your server push those backups to the backup device.

 - Run a second-opinion virus scanner at least once a month on your servers and workstations.
 MalwareBytes Anti-Malware is a good free option.
 (I know I said free is never quite as good as paid.
 While this is largely true, you also never want two antivirus programs actively protecting your computer, as they will usually fight each other and make your system unusable.
-An IT consulting firm can help you navigate some of these confusing issues.)
+We can help you navigate some of these confusing issues.)